Daniel-Lachner-Piza/EEG_Characterizer_HFO/docs/Engineered_Features_Description.md

 # Engineered Features Description - EEG HFO Characterization Module

-This document provides a comprehensive description of the engineered features calculated by the HFO (High-Frequency Oscillation) characterization module.
-The module performs temporal overlap analysis between ELPI (Event Localization and Parametrization Interface) events and HFO contours, transferring detailed spectral and temporal features from the best-matching HFO contours to the ELPI events.
+This document provides a description of the engineered features calculated by the characterization module.

 ## Overview